Kingdom of Mysore: Literature

-The era of the Kingdom of Mysore is considered a golden age in the development of Kannada literature.
+The era of the kingdom of Mysore is considered a golden age in the development of Kannada literature.
 Not only was the Mysore court adorned by famous Brahmin and Veerashaiva writers and composers, the kings themselves were accomplished in the fine arts and made important contributions.
 While conventional literature in philosophy and religion remained popular, writings in new genres such as chronicle, biography, history, encyclopaedia, novel, drama, and musical treatise became popular.
 A native form of folk literature with dramatic representation called Yakshagana gained popularity.
 A remarkable development of the later period was the influence of English literature and classical Sanskrit literature on Kannada.

 Govinda Vaidya, a native of Srirangapatna, wrote Kanthirava Narasaraja Vijaya, a eulogy of his patron King Narasaraja I. Written in sangatya metre (a composition meant to be rendered to the accompaniment of a musical instrument), the book describes the king's court, popular music and the types of musical compositions of the age in twenty-six chapters.
 King Chikka Devaraja was the earliest composer of the dynasty.
-To him is ascribed the famous treatise on music called Geetha Gopala.
-Though inspired by Jayadeva's Sanskrit writing Geetha Govinda, it had an originality of its own and was written in saptapadi metre.
-Contemporary poets who left their mark on the entire Kannada-speaking region include the brahmin poet Lakshmisa and the itinerant Veerashaiva poet Sarvajna.
+To him is ascribed the famous treatise on music called Gita Gopala.
+Though inspired by Jayadeva's Sanskrit work Gita Govinda, it had an originality of its own and was written in saptapadi metre.
+Contemporary poets who left their mark on the entire Kannada-speaking region include the Brahmin poet Lakshmisa and the itinerant Veerashaiva poet Sarvajna.
 Female poets also played a role in literary developments, with Cheluvambe (the queen of Krishnaraja Wodeyar I), Helavanakatte Giriyamma, Sri Rangamma (1685) and Sanchi Honnamma (Hadibadeya Dharma, late 17th century) writing notable works.

 A polyglot, King Narasaraja II authored fourteen Yakshaganas in various languages, though all are written in Kannada script.
 Maharaja Krishnaraja III was a prolific writer in Kannada for which he earned the honorific Abhinava Bhoja (a comparison to the medieval King Bhoja).
-Over forty writings are attributed to him, of which the musical treatise Sri Tatwanidhi and a poetical romance called Saugandika Parinaya written in two versions, a sangatya and a drama, are most well known.
+Over forty writings are attributed to him, of which the musical treatise Sritattvanidhi and a poetical romance called Saugandika Parinaya written in two versions, a sangatya and a drama, are most well known.
 Under the patronage of the Maharaja, Kannada literature began its slow and gradual change towards modernity.
 Kempu Narayana's Mudramanjusha ("The Seal Casket", 1823) is the earliest work that has touches of modern prose.
 However, the turning point came with the historically important Adbhuta Ramayana (1895) and Ramaswamedham (1898) by Muddanna, whom the Kannada scholar Narasimha Murthy considers "a Janus like figure" of modern Kannada literature.
 Muddanna has deftly handled an ancient epic from an entirely modern viewpoint.

-Basavappa Shastry, a native of Mysore and a luminary in the court of Maharaja Krishnaraja III and Maharaja Chamaraja X, is known as the "Father of Kannada theatre" (Kannada Nataka Pitamaha).
+Basavappa Shastry, a native of Mysore and a luminary in the court of Maharaja Krishnaraja III and Maharaja Chamaraja X, is known as the "Grandfather of Kannada theatre" (Kannada Nataka Pitamaha).
 He authored dramas in Kannada and translated William Shakespeare's "Othello" to Shurasena Charite.
-His well-known translations from Sanskrit to Kannada are many and include Kalidasa and Abhignyana Shakuntala.
+His well-known translations from Sanskrit to Kannada are many and include Kalidasa and Abhijnana Shakuntala.